arpitjalan/discourse-docker-guide/README.md

 Voilà, you are now the admin of your own Discourse installation!

-Okay, that's it for this guide.
-In my next post I'll talk in detail about more advanced topics like *Configuring mail*, *Tweaking admin*, *SSH access to running containers*, etc.

 Please provide your feedback, if anything needs to be improved, don't hesitate.
 Also the fine folks here at [Discourse][8] are always ready to help you, in case you face any problem.

-**Note**: *Please go through below posts first, before asking problems, chances are someone else might have ran into exact same problem, and answer was available right here, all along.
-If you still can't find the answer, please do ask,  someone else might be facing the exact same problem.* :sweat_smile:

 **I'll try to update this guide as frequently as possible.**